murtuzaalisurti/bookmarks/README.md

 # Convert Bookmarks to PDF

 A web app which converts the bookmark HTML file into a PDF which you can download.
-It uses a [bookmark parser](https://gist.github.com/devster31/4e8c6548fd16ffb75c02e6f24e27f9b9) made by [devster31](https://github.com/devster31) to parse the bookmark file.
+You can also add multiple bookmark files and combine them into a single PDF.
+This web app uses a [bookmark parser](https://gist.github.com/devster31/4e8c6548fd16ffb75c02e6f24e27f9b9) made by [devster31](https://github.com/devster31) to parse the bookmark file.

 ## Usage